THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 4. Inventory Control will update the inventory records upon receiving the completed IC-5 Form.

-5. The department requesting a move and/or storage will complete Materials Management Form MM-1, "Move/Storage Request Form," including all necessary information and signatures.
+5. The department requesting a move and/or storage will complete Logistics Management Form MM-1, "Move/Storage Request Form," including all necessary information and signatures.

 a.
 No ePHI can reside on equipment stored by Inventory Control.
 Certification of ePHI